 Helikaon is Prince Aeneas of Aeniad fame, founder of the Roman people.
 He is the centrepiece of this story, and you’ll find yourself truly rooting for him early on.
 Gemmell knows how to make his readers like his characters.
 He is loyal to his men and a fierce warrior in the Greek tradition.

-Andromache had a significantly lesser role in the Iliad, but in this she’s on equal footing with the men who dominate myth.
+Andromache had a significantly lesser role in the Iliad, but in this, she’s on equal footing with the men who dominate myth.
 Where once she was the wife of Hektor, here she is a priestess of Thera sold to Troy by her father.
-She refuses to abide by the demands of men, and does what she wills.
+She refuses to abide by the demands of men and does what she wills.
 She is often told she cannot do something, and I found a great joy in watching her surprise the expectations of those around her.

 Lastly of these main characters is Argurios.
 The Mykene are the leaders of the Greeks, and the Trojans loathe the Mykene people and their warmongering king, Agamemnon.
 Argurios takes passage on Helikaon’s boat, and in doing so abides by laws that turn his own people against him.
-He accompanies Helikaon to the temple, and while beset by Mykene warriors, Argurios is bound by law to defend his companion, and does so.
-He becomes enemy to his own people and the Trojans.
+He accompanies Helikaon to the temple, and while beset by Mykene warriors, Argurios is bound by law to defend his companion and does so.
+He becomes an enemy to his own people and the Trojans.
 His arc in this novel is probably the most interesting, especially when he meets a Trojan princess.

 The book is an easy read, and anyone with a passing knowledge of Greek myth will enjoy this retelling of the Trojans.

 You’ll meet Odysseus early on, and you’ll love his swagger and bragging.
-He tells yarns worthy of his Odyssey, however he isn’t a Hero in the typical tradition.
+He tells yarns worthy of his Odyssey, however, he isn’t a Hero in the typical tradition.
 He is no Helikaon.
 He’s an older man who has been a pirate and a smuggler.
-His charm however wins through, and no matter his roguish nature, you’re sure to love this man who would go remembered throughout history.
+His charm, however, wins through, and no matter his roguish nature, you’re sure to love this man who would go remembered throughout history.

 Suggested reading: Lion of Macedon – David Gemmell, Legend – David Gemmell, Conan – Robert E. Howard, Throne of the Crescent Moon – Saladin Ahmed.